Where Things Go and Why It Matters

 -

-Scalable structure New metrics can be added to existing groups without redesigning the entire layout.
+Maintainable structure Grid systems and widget budgets mean new metrics can be added without redesigning the entire layout.

 Every principle on this page serves a single outcome: making the dashboard's most important information reach the user's brain as fast as possible.
 Scan patterns tell you where to place things.
 The inverted pyramid tells you how to order them.
 Grouping tells you how to organise them.
+Colour and typography tell you how to emphasise them.
 White space tells you how to separate them.
+Grid systems tell you how to structure them.
 Responsive design tells you how to adapt them.
 The glance test tells you whether it all works.

 For how chart choices support this layout, see data visualisation for dashboards.
 For the interaction patterns that make drill-down and filtering work, see dashboard UX.